Opportunity Africa is transforming lives of impoverished Ugandan Christians with a new farming initiative that combats food insecurity.

 Barnabas Aid has funded the planting of 900 acres of cassava, the region’s staple food crop.
 This is a new, faster growing, disease-resistant variety of cassava.
 The crops were planted in the South Rwenzori Diocese of Kasese district, western Uganda, in April 2024.

-The cassava project is a part of a ten-year vision of Bishop Nason and his team to build a sustainable future for our brothers and sisters in Kasese, which has suffered anti-Christian attacks from Islamists based in the neighbouring Democratic Republic of the Congo (DRC).
+The cassava project is a part of a ten-year vision of Bishop Nason and his team to build a sustainable future for our brothers and sisters in Kasese, which has suffered anti-Christian attacks from Islamists based in the neighboring Democratic Republic of the Congo (DRC).

 The aim of Bishop Nason’s plan is to help bring an end to rising poverty, hunger and malnutrition across the district.
 As well as planting this new variety of cassava, Barnabas Aid has also helped with other aspects of the initiative, such as the creation of goat-rearing enterprises.
-The hope is that together, these enterprises will enable Ugandan Christians become self-sufficient, ending hunger and providing ongoing income opportunities.
+The hope is that, together, these enterprises will enable Ugandan Christians become self-sufficient, ending hunger and providing ongoing income opportunities.

 The overwhelming majority of households in Kasese rely on growing the versatile root vegetable cassava to sustain themselves.
 Yet yields have plunged in recent years because of prolonged periods of drought, outdated farming practices, and crop disease.